Co-Occurring Disorders

 Understanding Co-Occurring Disorders

-According to SAMHSA, about 20.4 million American adults (7.9%) were reported to have both a mental health disorder and a substance use disorder in the past year.
-Among those with serious mental illness (SMI), nearly 47.3% also live with a substance use disorder.
-These numbers highlight the importance of integrated, compassionate care for individuals facing the unique challenges of co-occurring disorders.
+According to SAMHSA, about 20.4 million American adults were reported to have both a mental health disorder and a substance use disorder in the past year.
+Among those with serious mental illness, nearly half also live with a substance use disorder.
+These numbers highlight how common and complex this experience is, and why integrated, compassionate care matters.

 Signs and Symptoms of Co-Occurring Disorders

-• Increased use of alcohol or drugs to cope with stress, anxiety, or depression
+• Increased use of alcohol or drugs to cope with stress, anxiety, low mood, or feeling stuck

-• Difficulty managing daily responsibilities at work, home, or school
+• Difficulty managing daily responsibilities at work, school, or home

 If you or a loved one is experiencing several of these symptoms, seeking professional help is an important step.
 With the right care, recovery and stability are possible.